codingsett/telepota/README.md

 - [ ] Modify and improve test coverage.
 - [ ] Include github actions in the workflow.
 - [ ] Replace urllib with requests maybe.
+- [ ] Add more examples for new methods included for BOT API.
 - [x] Update telepot to latest BOT API version.